antrikshkmr/Checklist-WebApp-Backend-Server/README.md

 3)  Run `npm start` command in your terminal/cmd.

-    This would run the app in the development mode on the port number you specified in the environment file.
+    This would run the app in development mode on the port number you specified in the environment file.
     Open [http://localhost:8000/](http://localhost:8000) in your browser or postman to run the dummy api.
 You will get `Welcome to Checklist Backend Server` message as response from the server.

     > If you want that your changes are automatically taken and the server starts again, you can run `npm run dev` command in your terminal/cmd _(It uses nodemon to take the new changes and deploy the server automatically)_